Dayron Sánchez

-Dayron Miguel Sánchez Briceño (born 29 September 2000) is a Costa Rican footballer who plays as a midfielder for AD Guanacasteca.
+Dayron Miguel Sánchez Briceño (born 29 September 2000) is a Costa Rican footballer who plays as a midfielder for Inter de San Carlos.

 Club career

 Herediano

 Sánchez is a product of C.S.
 Herediano.
 On 17 December 2017, 17-year old Sánchez got his official debut for Herediano against Pérez Zeledón in the Liga FPD, when he came in as a substitute for William Quirós in the halftime.

 Sánchez did not play for the first team of Herediano again and therefore, he was loaned out to La U Universitarios in the summer 2019.
 However, he wasn't able to break through there neither and therefore, he left the club again at the end of 2019, without making his debut.

 AD Guanacasteca

 On 6 January 2020 AD Guanacasteca confirmed, that Sánchez had joined the club.

+In January 2023, Sánchez moved on a six-months loan deal to A.D.
+Municipal Liberia.
+After returning from his loan spell, AD Guanacasteca announced that Sánchez would no longer be a part of the club ahead of the new season.

+ADR Jicaral

+In January 2024, Sánchez signed with A.D.R.
+Jicaral.

+Inter de San Carlos

+In the summer 2024, Sánchez moved to Inter de San Carlos.